bsnape/terraform-style-guide/README.md

 ### Grouping Resources in Files
 Files are used to group a series of resources (or data sources, providers, etc.) together.
 While different situations call for different strategies in resource grouping, a good starting point is to place resource types with the same prefix in a single file.
-Becuase plural filenames (ie: `modules.tf`, `variables.tf`, `locals.tf`) are already widely in inconsistent use, it is not advised to consider it significant.
+Because plural filenames (ie: `modules.tf`, `variables.tf`, `locals.tf`) are already widely in inconsistent use, it is not advised to consider it significant.

 If more than one resource type exists in a file that all share a given prefix, a distinction can be made by appending an underscore to the filename.
-This retains expected compatiblility with shell filename completion and provides an easy visual indicator.
+This ensures the filename reflects the contents, remains compatible with alphabetic sorting, grouping, and shell command completion, as well as provides a highly visible visual indicator that the file contains resources of more than one type.

 Example file contents:
 ```hcl